ChelseaTolnai/tic-tac-toe/README.md

 Stretch Goals:
 - Add a signout button in the header that removes the token from session storage and navigates user to signup page.
-- Add tests for all laoding spinner states.
-For sake of assignment did not add test as likely in real-ti,e app API calls and other actions requiring loading state should take a short enough time that spinner disrupts user experience more then it helps.
+- Add tests for all loading spinner states.
+For sake of assignment did not add test to AI calls as likely in real-time app API calls and other actions requiring loading state should take a short enough time that spinner disrupts user experience more then it helps.
 Ideally would only use spinner on actions over say 2 seconds.

 ### Page Not Found - `/*`